 In the meantime, though, the First World War provided the impetus for Beecham to increase his efforts at bringing opera to the British public, with the added patriotic element of presenting them in English, and with mostly British singers.
 He put on The Magic Flute again in April, May and June 1916 (this time at the Aldwych Theatre), using a newly-commissioned translation from Samuel Langford (1863–1927), the music critic of The Manchester Guardian.
 Further performances followed in October, as well as dates in other parts of the country.
 Then, from May to July and September to November 1917, it returned to Drury Lane, and would do so again in March and June 1918, and March 1919.

-The Times review of a 1916 performance shows that it may have been a popular success, but was not necessarily a critical one — not, anymore, for being a dated reminder of the musical tastes of generations past, but of insufficiently engaging with the modernistic present:
+The Times review of a 1916 performance shows that The Magic Flute may have been a popular success, but was not necessarily a critical one — not, this time, for being a dated reminder of the musical tastes of generations past, but of insufficiently engaging with the modernistic present:

 “One would like, of course, to have the production of the Magic Flute put into the hands of some imaginative artist who, as M. Polunin has done with Otello, could turn it into a series of beautiful and consistent pictures.
 It would be nice to be rid of the comic snake...
 One does not want the Queen of Night to remind one of a Zeppelin being located by searchlight, nor surely are striped bathing-dresses the most appropriate costumes for the three spirits...”— The Times, 15th June 1916, p.
 11